inglada/iota2/doc/source/iota2_samples_management.rst

         "strategy": "all"
     }

-which means all pixels under learning polygons will be used to build models.
+which means all pixels inside learning polygons will be used to build models.

 *Note 2* : sampleAugmentation default value